aefarrell/aefarrell.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 Often things like compressible flow can be intimidating since these problems, even in the simplified ideal gas case, require iterative solutions and often iterative solutions within iterative solutions.
 However, once the basic pieces are set up, compressible flow can be fairly simple to deal with.
 There are some pitfalls here that, if one wanted to create a nice generalized set of code, would have to be dealt with.

 The big one being all the `find_zero()` calls that rely on the initial guess being a good one, or the bracketed values actually bracketing the answer.
 It's more than possible to supply a terrible initial guess, especially for pipe diameter, and have the root solver fail outright.
 Adding some code to check that guesses are within the domains of functions would be a start, e.g. catching attempts to take `log(0)` and returning `-Inf` or something to ensure that the root-finding algorithms respect function domains.
-This also presents an opportunity to generate better default values, programatically, prior to solving.
+This also presents an opportunity to generate better default values, programmatically, prior to solving.
 As opposed to me just picking reasonable numbers off the top of my head and having everything work out because I'm lucky.

 Relatedly there is a lot of room to fiddle around with which root finding algorithm is employed.